Optimal Multi-View Video Transmission in Multiuser Wireless Networks by Exploiting Natural and View Synthesis-Enabled Multicast Opportunities: Numerical Results

 For comparison, we consider two commonly used view selection mechanisms, based on which we shall construct optimization-based baseline schemes to minimize the weighted sum energy consumption and maximize the total utility, respectively.
-One considers view synthesis at the server but does not consider view synthesis at each user, and hence is referred to as the synthesis-server mechanism here.
+In one view slection mechanism, the view requested by each user is transmitted \cite{zhao2015qos}.
+In our setup, this requires view synthesis at the server but does not consider view synthesis at each user, and hence is referred to as the synthesis-server mechanism here.
 More specifically, for all $k\in\mathcal{K}$ and $v\in\overline{\mathcal{V}}$, $y_{k,v}=1$ if $v=r_k$, and $y_{k,v}=0$ otherwise; for all $v\in\overline{\mathcal{V}}$, $x_v=\max_{k\in\mathcal{K}} y_{k,v}$.
-The other considers view synthesis at each user but does not consider view synthesis at the server~\cite{zhang2018packetization}, and hence is referred to as the synthesis-user mechanism here.
-More specifically, for all $k\in\mathcal{K}$, $y_{k,v}=0$ if $v\notin \{x\in\mathcal{V}:r_k-\Delta_k\leq x\leq r_k+\Delta_k\}$.
+In the other view selection mechanism, no synthesized views will be transmitted.
+In our setup, this requires view synthesis at each user but does not consider view synthesis at the server~\cite{zhang2018packetization}, and hence is referred to as the synthesis-user mechanism here.
+More specifically, for all $k\in\mathcal{K}$, $y_{k,v}=0$ if $v\notin \mathcal{V}\cap (\{r_k\} \cup \overline{\mathcal{V}}^-_{k,r_k}\cup \overline{\mathcal{V}}^+_{k,r_k})$.
 We use Matlab and CVX toolbox to implement the proposed solutions and baseline schemes which are all optimization-based designs.